akromaansah29/Tic-Tac-Toe/README.md

 This project implements a Tic-Tac-Toe game in Python.
 It includes:
 - **Interactive Version**: Allows users to play interactively.
 - **Testable Version**: Designed for automated testing with predefined moves.

+## Running the Interactive Version

+The interactive version of the Tic-Tac-Toe game (`InteractiveTicTacToe.py`) cannot be tested on GitHub due to the use of user inputs.
+However, you can easily run it locally in your preferred Integrated Development Environment (IDE).

 ## Features
 - Play against the computer.
 - Supports automated testing.